 Modern slavery transparency statement

 Modern slavery is a complex crime that takes a number of different forms.
 It encompasses slavery, servitude, forced and compulsory labour and human trafficking.
-Anyone can become a victim of modern slavery and in all types of exploitation, victims can be of any age, sex, gender, nationality, ethnicity or background.
+Anyone can become a victim of modern slavery and in all types of exploitation, victims can be of any age, sex, gender, nationality, ethnicity, or background.

 Even though most people think that slavery only exists overseas, modern slavery in the UK is thriving.
-In Derbyshire, there were 129 reported cases of modern slavery in 2022.
-Nationally, the Home Office received 16,938 referrals of potential victims of modern slavery in 2022, which represents a 33% increase in referrals compared to the preceding year (12,706).
-This year saw the highest number of annual referrals since the national referral mechanism began in 2009, highlighting that awareness raising and training are having a positive impact on detection but that perhaps the true scale of modern slavery is yet to be realised.
-It is estimated that the average cost per modern slavery crime is £328,720 (Home Office 2018 to 2017).
+Nationally, the Home Office received 17,004 referrals of potential victims of modern slavery in 2023, which represents a marginal increase in referrals compared to the preceding year (16,921).
+This year continued the trend of setting the highest number of national referral mechanism (NRM) referrals since the NRM began in 2009: this has occurred each year apart from 2020 which was heavily impacted by the COVID-19 pandemic.

 This statement and our commitment

 This statement sets out our actions to understand all potential modern slavery risks related to its business and to detail the steps put in place to ensure that there is no slavery or human trafficking in its own business or its supply chains.
-This statement relates to actions and activities for the financial year ending 31 March 2023 meeting the requirements of Section 54 of the Modern Slavery Act 2015.
+This statement relates to actions and activities for the financial year ending 31 March 2024 meeting the requirements of Section 54 of the Modern Slavery Act 2015.

 We are a lead member of the Derby and Derbyshire Modern Slavery Partnership (DDMSP), a multi-agency partnership whose focus is to protect the public by identifying and safeguarding victims and potential victims of modern slavery / human trafficking and by relentlessly targeting those who enable or facilitate this criminality.